Enrich Your Homeschool Curriculum with These Online Resources

 - Access the Smithsonian American Art Museum from the comfort of your home and explore U.S. history and culture through the Smithsonian's online programs that promote collaboration, critical thinking, creativity, and communication.

-- At Sumo Paint, kids learn the skills of photoshopping without the need to install anything on their device.
+- At Sumo Paint, homeschoolers learn the skills of photoshopping without the need to install anything on their device.
 This is the most versatile photo editor and painting application that works in a browser.

-Although not a class requirement for public schools in the United States, learning a foreign language has distinct benefits for children, including increased performance in other academic areas, improved memory, and more career choices upon graduation.
+Although not a class requirement for all public schools in the United States, learning a foreign language can have distinct benefits for children, including increased performance in other academic areas, improved memory, and more career choices upon graduation.
 There are several great resources available if you want to add foreign language study to your homeschool curriculum.
 And best of all, you don't need to be fluent in the language to be able to teach your child.

 - The University of Texas provides Cultural Interviews with executives in their native language, allowing the student of the Spanish language an opportunity to listen, gaining "cultural information as well as listening to the patterns of natural speech and the accompanying vocabulary."

-- International Children's Library is a fabulous resource where parents and children can explore the world of children's literature from cultures across the globe.
+- International Children's Library is a fabulous resource where parents and students can explore the world of children's literature from cultures across the globe.
 The ICL is continuously growing and expanding its collection to make it available to children worldwide.